Zenith517/radar-occupancy-grid-mapping/README.md

 ## Dataset Setup

+This project uses the nuScenes autonomous driving dataset.

-Download the nuScenes mini dataset from:
+Download the dataset from:

 https://www.nuscenes.org/download